Abibubble/ms4-lead-shot-hazard/README.md

   * The user will be sent a confirmation email.
   * The email contains the full order details and order number.
   * The user will be redirected to the checkout success page.
-  * A message will display, informing the user that the payment succeeded, containing of the order details and order number.
+  * A message will display, informing the user that the payment succeeded, containing the order details and order number.
   * &#128100; The order will be added to the user's order history in their profile.

 ![Stripe's card information form, with a validation error showing](static/docs/img/payment-feature.png)